robertbasic/bugreport/README.md

 ## usage

-To check for a single project:
+Running:

 ```
-bugreport user/repository
+./bin/bugreport
 ```

-or for all of a project's dependencies (not yet implemented):
+will search for a `composer.lock` file in the current directory and go through all the dependencies of the project.

+To check for a single project, provide a `user/repository` combination:

 ```
-bugreport composer.json
+./bin/bugreport user/repository
 ```